MFT Degrees, Schools, and Careers in Alabama

 Career Opportunities for MFTs in Alabama

 Nationally, prospects for employment as a MFT following completion of a graduate degree are compelling.
-According to the Bureau for Labor Statistics, job availability within MFT is expected to increase around 15 percent over the next decade, and growth is expected to be particularly pronounced within under-served and rural areas.
-The average annual salary of MFTs specifically within Alabama ($39,760/year) is less than the national average, according to the Bureau for Labor Statistics.
+According to the Bureau for Labor Statistics (BLS), job availability within MFT is expected to increase around 14% through 2030, and growth is expected to be particularly pronounced within under-served and rural areas.
+The average annual salary of MFTs specifically within Alabama ($44,450/year) is less than the national average, according to the BLS.

 However, it is important to note that the cost of living in southern states will be significantly less than geographical areas that may provide higher salaries.
 As is the case in other states, individuals that become licensed in Alabama can choose to perform a variety of services within diverse settings, including outpatient therapy practices, state and local government, and residential care facilities.